lakjdfalken/trading-analyzer/README.md

 pip install -r requirements.txt

 ## Usage

+1. Create a virtual environment: python -m venv .venv
+2. Activate the virtual environment: source .venv/bin/activate
+3. Run the application:
   python src/main.py

-import the TransactionHistory.csv file and choose the date range you want to analyze from the menu.
+4. Import the TransactionHistory.csv file
+  Choose the date range you want to analyze from the menu.
+5. Laugh or cry.

 ## Installation on Windows